-Financial instruments, which potentially subject the Company to concentration of credit risk, consist of cash balances maintained in excess of federal depository insurance limits and investments in U.S. Treasury securities that are not federally insured.
+Financial instruments, which potentially subject the Company to concentration of credit risk, consist of cash balances maintained in excess of federal depository insurance limits and investments in U.S. Treasury securities that and are not federally insured.
 The Company has not experienced any losses in such accounts and believes it is not exposed to significant credit risk on cash or investments.
-The Company relies, and expects to continue to rely, on a number of vendors to provide services, supplies and materials related to its research and development programs.
-The Company relies on single source suppliers for certain components and materials used in the Nautilus platform.
-The loss of any of these single source suppliers would require us to expend significant time and effort to locate and qualify an alternative source of supply for these components.
-The Company also relies, and expects to continue to rely, on third-party manufacturers and, in many cases, single third-party manufacturers for the production of certain reagents and antibodies.
+The Company relies, and expects to continue to rely, on a small number of vendors to provide services, supplies and materials related to its research and development programs.
 These programs could be adversely affected by a significant interruption in these services or the availability of materials.